-Ernst and Young 3 Bermudiana Road Hamilton HM08 Bermuda 1 441 295 7000 e) A group structure chart detailing the group structure and where the insurers fit Group Structure f) Insurance business written by segment and by geographical region during the reporting period
+Ernst and Young 3 Bermudiana Road Hamilton HM08 Bermuda 1 441 295 7000 f) Insurance business written by segment and by geographical region during the reporting period

-The Company is a wholly owned subsidiary of Edmund Gibbons Limited.
+The Company is a wholly owned subsidiary of Edmund Gibbons Limited ("EGL").

 CIC, CMIC, CLAC and ColRe are all wholly owned subsidiaries of the Company.